Harman-Singh-2003/Chatting-App/README.md

     yarn install
     ```

-6. **Build and run the project**
+5. **Build and run the project**

-    For development build, use the following command:
+    For development build, use the following command and wait until:

     ```bash
     yarn run dev